+Previously we wrote about Different Types of Digital Marketplaces and 24 Tactics Used to Solve Chicken and Egg problems.
+This time, we would like to dig deeper into details about developing a marketplace startup.
 You probably know that a marketplace business model is one where buyers can connect with sellers (and vice versa), with the marketplace charging a fee for helping to make the connection.
+But did you hear about the vertical marketplaces and the horizontal marketplaces startup?

-If you want to build a successful marketplace platform, there are a couple of questions that you need to consider.
+If you want to develop a successful marketplace platform, there are a couple of questions that you need to consider.

 1. What problems will your marketplace startup solve?

-Your marketplace needs to solve a problem that your target audience has.
+Before developing a marketplace startup, you need to make sure that your marketplace solves a problem that your target audience has.
 For example, Uber was created because the founders were fed up with finding taxis in their hometown of San Francisco.

 When determining what services and products your marketplace platform will solve, you need to ask the following questions: